CasperTheCat/Spectre/README.md

-# Meltdown
+# Spectre
-Implementation of meltdown
+Implementation of Spectre using flush+reload side channel